-By Arne Johanson, Chairperson Habitat Restoration Committee, CNPS-San Diego
+By Arne Johanson, Co-Chairperson Habitat Restoration Committee, CNPS-San Diego

 Last month I provided an overview of our efforts.
 This month I will focus on just one, the San Dieguito River.
 While nowhere near the finish line, we have certainly accomplished much to get to this point.
 First, we trained and licensed volunteers who then earned the trust of USFW and the several property owners through our efforts at other sites.
 With our partners we obtained all of the permits to work in the river.
 Then we only had to obtain right of entry for some 6-10 parcels before initiating work.